emmideric/alx-system_engineering-devops/README.md

-Script that moves all files beginning with an uppercase letter
+Delete all files in the current working directory ending with the character ~